PyLink/PyLink/docs/technical/pmodule-spec.md

 6) Check that `recvpass` is correct when applicable, and raise `ProtocolError` with a relevant error message if not.

 ## Changes
+* 2017-10-05 (2.0-alpha1)
+   - Added notes on user statekeeping and the tracking/helper functions used.
+   - Mention the `post_connect()` function that must be defined by protocols inheriting from IRCNetwork.
 * 2017-08-30 (2.0-dev)
-   - Rewritten specification for the IRC-protocol class convergence in PyLink 2.0
+   - Rewritten specification for the IRC-protocol class convergence in PyLink 2.0.
    - Updated the spec for 2.0 method renames and class restructures.
-   - Added a proper "Starting Steps" section detailing which classes inherit from and when.
+   - Added a proper "Starting Steps" section detailing which new classes inherit from and when.
    - Explicitly document the Server, User, and Channel classes.
 * 2017-03-15 (1.2-dev)
    - Corrected the location of `self.cmodes/umodes/prefixmodes` attributes